PRAEst-76/Omera/readme.md

 _The lost kingdom of Omera has become a myth.
 A lost age of magic and enlightement before the dark era, before the clash of kings, before the great forest spread across the ruins.
 In the small village of Harwich a storyteller entertains the childtren with tales of these times and inspires in their minds hopes and dreams that may change the world forever._

+I aim to:

+- Try to keep it light; It's for kids after all.
+- Try to keep it simple; Complex story exludes players as much as complex rules.
+Epic lore is fine for worldbuilding as long as it doesn't swamp the game experience.
+Only information relevant to the players current situation should be revealed.
+- Compile everything into meaningful sections so it can actually be used to run a game.

 ## How to Play

 Game is loosely based on D&D 5th Ed will heavily simplified rules.